 - You may wish to organise students into a semi-circle so that they can see each other and the board.

-- Slide 12 (optional): Project the final statement on the board.
-Ask students to think about the statement on their own for a minute or two, then to share it with their neighbour; and finally to share with the whole class.
+- Slide 12: Project the statement, "Losing someone will always be 100% negative."
+Ask students to think about the statement on their own for a minute or two, then to share it in a pair with their neighbour, and share as many opinions as possible with the whole class.
 You could have a "for" and "against" vote with show of hands.

-- End by referring to the purpose of the Miriam’s Vision resource and the session’s Focus and Key Messages.
+- Refer to the purpose of the Miriam’s Vision resource and the session’s Key Messages.
 There have been positive outcomes to 7/7, although it was a painful and avoidable event.
 Reiterate that Miriam’s Vision: A Response to the 2005 London Bombings is the Hyman family’s way of trying to help people to make considered choices in difficult circumstances.
 How can these activities help to do that?
 (By learning what happened to Miriam and her family and understanding that people have the choice to influence consequences constructively; by applying lessons learned to future personal and wider situations, etc.)

 - Slide 13: Students can choose to share personal experiences or knowledge of negative events that have had positive consequences, or that could have had more positive consequences, and how.
 This provides opportunities for students to relate the contents of this module to their personal histories and their own lives.
 Sharing in (non-friendship) pairs can sometimes have surprisingly personal outcomes, and as a whole class students may inspire each other.